dmlc/minerva/README.md

 * Multi-GPU, multi-CPU support
 * Good performance: ImageNet training achieves 213 images/s with one Titan GPU, 403Images/s with two GPUs

+## Installation

-## Requirements and Dependencies
+### Requirements and Dependencies

 Minerva depends on several packages.
-If they are not in the system path, please set variable `EXTERN_INCLUDE_PATH` and `EXTERN_LIB_PATH` in `configure.in` accordingly.
+If they are not in the system search path, please set variable `EXTERN_INCLUDE_PATH` and `EXTERN_LIB_PATH` in `configure.in` accordingly.

 * CUDA 6.5
 * cuDNN
 * LMDB
 * NumPy

 In addition, Minerva also depends on the following packages.
 A script `resolve_deps` is provided for automatic resolving of them.
+Running this script will download and install them in the `deps` directory relative to the root of the repository.
+If you do so, please consult `configure.in.example` for a sample configuration of the paths.

 * Boost
 * Boost.NumPy